Support Us

 Interview with Denise & Mark Zygaldo

-As ever, the more we explore, the more questions arise, layers of perspectives overlap, clash and muddle, and the more we realise we do not know.
-Yet through this has developed a kinship and a care.
-And this seems to be the binding thread connecting everyone that we have spoken to.
+As ever, the more we explore, the more questions arise.
+Layers of perspectives overlap, clash, and muddle, and the more we realise how much we do not know.
+Yet, through this, a kinship and care have developed.
+And this seems to be the binding thread connecting everyone we have spoken to.
 Everyone, in one way or another, genuinely cares.

-Perhaps what has most surprised us though is how the process of the last few months has changed our own perspectives so much so that we now feel at home here ourselves and are on the look out for a place to stay beyond the project (you know the place – over the wee bridge, round the bend and up the hill?).
+Perhaps what has most surprised us, though, is how the process of the last few months has changed our own perspectives so much that we now feel at home here ourselves and are on the lookout for a place to stay beyond the project (you know the place—over the wee bridge, round the bend, and up the hill?).

-We hope you can make it along to the opening of HAME, 2nd May and look forward to seeing you there!
+We hope you can make it along to the opening of HAME on 2nd May and look forward to seeing you there!

 Previous project blog posts: